Best Pocketknives Under $50

 We currently own one of these, and can report that it's extremely sharp.
 That's only one of the reasons why it made it to our list of best pocket knives under $50.

 - No blade play

 Review of SOG Escape Folding Knife FF25-CP

 The SOG Escape Folding Knife FF25-CP only weighs 4.8oz, and with a blade length of 3.4in, it can be an ideal everyday carry pocketknife.

-It's designed for one-hand opening as well.
-For safety while in-use, the knife has a lockback mechanism.
+Another great thing about this is that It's designed for one-hand opening.
+For safety while in-use, this EDC knife has a lockback mechanism.